 College is not paid at sticker price!

 Yes, you read that correctly.
-If ten students went to the same college at the same time, I can safely say that all ten will pay a different price for the same college.
+If ten students went to the same college at the same time, all ten might pay a different price for the same college.
 Now, how is that even possible?

-Welcome to the world of paying for college!
-It’s kind of like going shopping with sales and coupons, and every person can buy the same item at a different price.
+Welcome to the absurd world of paying for college!
+It’s like going shopping with sales and coupons; everyone can buy the same item at a different price (except no one understands all the costs involved from the outset).
 Or, maybe you’ve heard of the airline ticket analogy, where hundreds of people get similar seats for different prices.

 1. Fill Out and Submit the Financial Aid Forms: FAFSA & CSS Profile

 I can’t stress this enough.
-I hear from so many people that they didn’t get anything from the college, and I ask, “Did you fill out the FAFSA?” and they say, “No, what’s FAFSA?”
+I hear so many people say they didn’t get anything from the college, and I ask, “Did you fill out the FAFSA?”
+The answer is usually one of two things:

-Well, there’s your answer!
+Well, here’s your answer!
 You can’t win the lottery if you never buy the ticket.

 Even if you think that you will never qualify for any aid, you should still submit the FAFSA.
 Why?